into your inbox

 Chris Evert was born in 1954 in Florida.
 Coached by her father, she developed a game based on consistency, keeping her opponents away from the net with her deep groundstrokes, and punishing them with great passing shots if they were to approach the net carelessly.
 She obtained her first remarkable result at the age of 16, reaching the semi-final at the US Open (defeated by world No 1, Billie Jean King, 6-3, 6-2).
 In 1973, at the age of 18, she finished runner-up at both Roland-Garros and Wimbledon, beaten by the two best players in the world, Billie Jean King and Margaret Court.
 In 1974, she eventually claimed her first and second Grand Slam titles, prevailing against Olga Morozova in both the Roland-Garros and the Wimbledon final.

-Evert finished the year as world No 2, winning no less than 16 tournaments, and gaining media exposure – wanted or otherwise – by starting a romance with Jimmy Connors.
+Evert finished the year as world No 2, winning no fewer than 16 tournaments, and gaining media exposure – wanted or otherwise – by starting a romance with Jimmy Connors.
 In 1975, she continued her winning streak on clay, triumphing at Roland-Garros for the second time, defeating her future biggest rival Martina Navratilova (2-6, 6-2, 6-1) in the final.
 Evert also won the US Open, which was played on clay for the first time (defeating Evonne Goolagong in the final, 5-7, 6-4, 6-2).

 The American became the first world No 1 of the newly established WTA rankings, and she held that spot without interruption until 1979.
 In 1981, although her dominance was challenged by Navratilova and Tracy Austin, she had accumulated 11 Grand Slam titles and reached the final of every major tournament she played since her semi-final loss at Wimbledon in 1975.
 Evert was almost unbeatable on clay, and she compiled an incredible 125-match winning streak on red dirt between 1973 and 1979.
 In April 1981, she was world No 1, having reclaimed the spot from Tracy Austin in November 1980.